HughJeffner/FFRK-LabMem/README.md

 # FFRK-LabMem
 Full automation for labyrinth dungeons on Android FFRK and Windows using a proxy server and [adb](https://developer.android.com/studio/command-line/adb)

-Built using Visual Studio, pre-compiled binaries provided on the [releases page](https://github.com/HughJeffner/FFRK-LabMem/releases)
+Built using Visual Studio, pre-compiled binaries provided on the [releases page](https://github.com/HughJeffner/FFRK-LabMem/releases), download the .zip file under 'Assets'

 **Note: button tap locations were calculated as a percentage of a 720 x 1280 screen, this may not work on other screen sizes, more testing needed**